Planting Seeds of Hope

 Harold Kasimow

-Among his many students and friends around the world, Kasimow is known for his empathy, his understanding, his thoughtful silences, and his kindness.
+Among his many students, colleagues, and friends around the world, Kasimow is known for his empathy, his understanding, his thoughtful silences, and his kindness.

-Robert Gehorsam ’76 arrived on campus the same year that Kasimow joined the faculty.
-A religious studies major, Gehorsam says he made sure to take at least one of Kasimow’s courses every semester.
+Robert Gehorsam ’76 arrived on campus the same year Kasimow joined the faculty.
+A religious studies major, Gehorsam made sure to take at least one of Kasimow’s courses every semester.

-As an alum, Gehorsam’s work as president and member of the Alumni Council, and as a member of a technology advisory committee, has brought him back to campus every now and then.
-On one of these visits, he happened to run into his former professor.
-The pair walked across campus together, chatting as they went.
+As an alum, Gehorsam’s volunteer work as Alumni Council past president and more has often brought him to campus.
+On one such visit, he happened to run into his former professor.
+They walked across campus together, chatting as they went.

 Their conversation flowed naturally, as if they had been apart for two weeks instead of two decades.
-The occasional pauses and silences felt comfortable.
+The occasional silence felt comfortable.
 “That’s the thing I still just adore about him,” Gehorsam says.
 “There was always a quiet space that he provided to let you think and reflect.
 He always has humility and humbleness.
 Who doesn’t love that?

 “As a way of being, he’s still an inspiration to me,” Gehorsam says.

-To honor their professor, Gehorsam and Jeetander Dulani ’98, a member of the Grinnell Board of Trustees, have created the Harold Kasimow Internship for Interfaith Dialogue Endowed Fund.
+To honor their professor, Gehorsam and Grinnell Trustee Jeetander Dulani ’98 have created the Harold Kasimow Internship for Interfaith Dialogue Endowed Fund.
 The fund supports students who want to learn and work with organizations and groups that use interfaith dialogue to pursue social reconciliation and healing.

 The Grave